ybedirhanpak/django-boilerplate/README.md

 # Run on your local

 Recommended way of running local server is using `docker-compose up`.
 It will install all python and system dependencies inside the container and run local server with live reload.
-You can configure it to use/not use PostgreSQL, o/w it uses SQLite.
+You can configure it to use/not use PostgreSQL.
+PostgreSQL and SQLite are only options for now.

 ## Interact with container
 With these command you can run executables in your container: